troii/Rudeltippen/README.md

-PLEASE NOT: Current Version 1.0.0.Beta1 is for testing purposes only!
-Final Version of 1.0.0 is planned for end of May.
+**PLEASE NOTE: The current Version 1.0.0.Beta1 is for testing purposes only!
+The final version 1.0.0 is planned for end of May.**

 Rudeltippen
 ===========

 A betting game based on the Play Framework and Twitter Bootstrap.
+Ready to go for the Euro 2012.

 Features in a Nutshell
 ===========